 To help you get started quickly, there are 30 starter layouts to choose from, and you can import content from your site for draft emails.
 From there, you can edit emails on-the-go with a mobile device, as well as send automated emails to subscribers.
 You can also track the campaign’s success with built-in analytics.

 Wix takes this one for us.
-While Squarespace’s system is powerful, Wix’s email marketing platform is equally potent – and is available for free, forever.
+While Squarespace’s system is powerful with its social functionality and overall email ease of use, Wix’s email marketing platform is equally potent – and is available for free, forever, which is hard to beat when it comes to marketing.

 Wix has two main SEO tools that you can use to improve your rankings.
 The first is its SEO Guide, which can provide you with loads of resources to help you set up your site in line with SEO best practice.